pop/pop.github.io/content/blog/buildbot-on-kubernetes.rst

 If you guessed **c** you would be right so let's start in ``buildbot.yaml``.

-Based on my experience with databases, specifically the startup time of database containers like Postgres and Mariadb, I'd *guess* that the database was taking too long to start.
+Based on my experience with databases, specifically the startup time of database containers like Postgres and MariaDB, I'd *guess* that the database was taking too long to start.
 After some digging around, I found out that Pods were the entirely wrong way to go.
 Here's how that discovery went: